ostrovskyid/random_background_color/README.md

 ## Overview

-- touch anywhere to change background color (color is genereted randomly)
+- touch anywhere to change background color (color is generated randomly)

 - touch text "Hey there;)" to randomly change text color and size of the font